-- There are two boreholes in the camp with a capacity of 120m3/h which ensures good water quality and quantity control as well as better cost efficiency.
-In February 2019, the average water supply to the camp was 44,891.80 m3 per day.
-Water is distributed through the water supply network to 302 tap stands.
-The daily average water distribution was 42 per litres per person per day.
-An average Waste Water dislodging of 452 m3/day transported to an external Waste Water Treatment Plant (WWTP) EIN GHAZAL 76 KM a way from Azraq Camp. - In Azraq camp, UNHCR allocates shelters to new arrivals, conducts regular monitoring and coordination with the Norwegian Refugee Council (NRC), one of its partners, to ensure timely maintenance of damaged shelters, and updates the shelter allocations system to ensure information on allocated or vacant shelters is current.
-All the shelters in Azraq have been upgraded with kitchen extension and those allocated to refugees are all connected to electricity.
+UNICEF have drilled two boreholes in the camp with a capacity of 120m3/h which ensures good water quantity and quality control as well as better cost efficiency.
+In April 2019, the average water supply to the camp was 59,451.60 m3 per day.
+Water is distributed through the water supply network to over 300 tap stands across the camp.
+The daily average water distribution was 53 per litres per person per day.
+An average Waste Water dislodging of 450 m3/day transported to an external Waste Water Treatment Plant (WWTP) EIN GHAZAL 76 KM a way from Azrag Camp.